AriFordsham/GHCWiki/new-ghci-debugger.md

 ```

 This will activate the breakpoint which corresponds to the leftmost outermost breakable expression which *begins* and *ends* on line 12 in the module called `OptionalModuleName`, if such an expression exists.
 XXX If no such expression exists then what happens?
-Currently the debugger will not set a breakpoint and report an error message, but perhaps it is nicer for it to probe a few lines ahead until it finds a breakable expression, or give up after some threshold number of lines?
+Currently the debugger will report an error message, but perhaps it is nicer for it to probe a few lines ahead until it finds a breakable expression, or give up after some threshold number of lines?

 The syntax for setting breakpoints by line and column is: